All images on this page by the talented Yasmin Mund

 Often, it's the people that make a place special.
 Connecting with people takes time.

 Forfeit the fancy, foreign-owned hotels and opt for some good old-fashioned local hospitality with a B&B or homestay.
-If you own your own home, you may even want to try a home exchange!
+If you’re a home owner, how about trying a home exchange!
 Check out these websites:

 Local Festivals & Sports